mozilla/pkipolicy/rootstore/policy.md

-All certificates that are capable of being used to issue working server or email certificates and that directly or transitively chain to a CA certificate included in Mozilla’s CA Certificate Program MUST be operated in accordance with this policy and MUST be disclosed in the CCADB.
+All certificates that are capable of being used to issue working server or email certificates and that directly or transitively chain to a CA certificate included in Mozilla’s CA Certificate Program MUST be operated in accordance with this policy, audited, and disclosed in the CCADB.

 A certificate is deemed as capable of being used to issue new certificates if it contains an [X.509v3 basicConstraints extension][5280-6.1.4]